 So, if they don’t believe council members or legal council are responsible and didn’t intentionally misuse the exemption as the basis for the closed session, why did they sue themselves and the council instead of working it out?
 These men clearly do not understand their roles as council members.
 To date they have cost taxpaying citizens over $12,831.50, which includes costs for the original allegation in the disciplining of Council Member Truesdale.
 If council caves to their demands, that total goes to $20,331.50-plus, unless they end the lawsuit now without conditions.

 The original investigation into wrongdoing needs to go forward as the cost will be nothing to taxpayers and could very well exonerate past council members.
 The present council would be well advised to refuse to cave in to Clark and Truesdale’s demands, as taxpayers should not cover the legal costs for their senseless complaints.

 The Cedar Springs Post welcomes letters of up to 350 words.
 The subject should be relevant to local readers, and the editor reserves the right to reject letters or edit for clarity, length, good taste, accuracy, and liability concerns.
 All submissions MUST be accompanied by full name, mailing address and daytime phone number.
 We use this information to verify the letter’s authenticity.
 We do not print anonymous letters, or acknowledge letters we do not use.
-Email to firstname.lastname@example.org, or send to PostScripts, Cedar Springs Post, PO Box 370, Cedar Springs, MI 49319.
+Writers are limited to one letter per month.
+Email to email@example.com, or send to PostScripts, Cedar Springs Post, PO Box 370, Cedar Springs, MI 49319.